 And then I see many developers focus on being yet another developer.

-Here are ways developers can add value to each and every phase of the project they take up as a freelancer and over time can demand better rates.
+So, here are ways developers can add value to every phase of the project they take up as a freelancer and, over time, can demand better rates.

 1. Understand Requirements

-There are very few developers who work as a freelancer who actually take the time to read the complete requirements of clients.
-If you make a habit of reading the complete requirements of clients, you will be better than the 90% of the developers who are doing freelancing.
+There are very few freelance developers who take the time to read the complete requirements of clients.
+If you make a habit of reading the full requirements of clients, you will be better than 90% of the developers who are freelancing.

-Take a step beyond reading and try to understand what client needs?
+Take a step beyond reading and try to understand what the client needs?

 Even when I reject an invite from a potential client, I make sure I have read and understood what is needed and make sure rejection notes are helpful.
-When I am refusing the work aim is not to work for the client but that should not stop me from being helpful to a client who took the time to invite me.
+When I am refusing, the work aim is not to work for the client, but that should not stop me from being useful to a client who took the time to invite me.